Board of Directors: Call for nominations

 How does the nominating process work?

 The RSNA bylaws outline an open call for nominations for seeking candidates to serve on the Board of Directors.
-The call for nominations opens February 1.
-The RSNA Nominating Committee will then review the nominations and present a slate to the Board of Directors.
+The call for nominations opens Feb.
+1 and closes March 20, 2024.
+The RSNA Nominating Committee will review the nominations received and present a slate to the Board of Directors.
 The slate of individuals presented by the Nominating Committee will be voted on by the members of the Society at the business meeting held during the annual meeting.

-New Board members will begin their terms at the close of the annual meeting on December 1.
+New Board members will begin their terms at the close of the annual meeting.

 Are self-nominations accepted?

 Yes.
-Nominations (including self-nominations) are welcome and may be submitted via the online form during the open call for nominations.
+Self-nominations are welcome and may be submitted via the online form during the open call for nominations.

 Note: There is no need to be nominated more than once.
 Only the initial nomination of an individual will be considered by the Nominating Committee.